BeloborodovDS/NCS-face/README.md

 # Face detection demo for Movidius Neural Compute Stick

+### NOTE
+This project was upgraded to use NCSDK v2, which is not backward-compatible.
+Files for compiling with NCSDK v1 are also provided: you will have to edit incusion of header files in demo .cpp files, as well as WRAPPER_FILES variable in Makefile

 This project is a C++ face detection demo for NCS, with <a href="https://github.com/dannyblueliu/YOLO-version-2-Face-detection" target="_blank">YOLO2 model</a>.

 Model is converted from Darknet to Caffe format with <a href="https://github.com/marvis/pytorch-caffe-darknet-convert" target="_blank">Pytorch\Caffe\Darknet converter</a> and then compiled for NCS.